anyTV/JS-conventions/README.md

     var foo = 1 + (1 * 2);
     ```

-    E. Quotes
+    D. Quotes

     ```javascript
+    /*
-    // Single quotes on strings
+        Single quotes on strings
+    */
     var foo = 'string';
     ```

-    F. End of Lines and Empty Lines
+    E. End of Lines and Empty Lines

     ```javascript
     // Always trim trailing spaces

     var a = 1;
-    // ^ There should not be a space after the semi-colon
+    // ^ There should not be a space after the last character

     // Put an empty line before end of file
     ```

 3. Type Checking

     A. Actual Types